IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ### 34.2.1 Authorization Server Metadata option
 This option enables automated configuration of Resource Servers and Authorization Clients by enabling them to pull configuration metadata directly from the Authorization Server.

 TODO: An Authorization Client that supports this option shall...
-(Done)
+(DONE)

-An Authorization Client that supports this option SHALL have the means to be configured by interacting with an Authorization Server metadata endpoint.
+An Authorization Client that supports this option SHALL have the means to be configured by interacting with an Authorization Server metadata endpoint to retrieve configuration information.

 TODO: An Authorization Server that supports this option shall...
 (DONE)